BatGap Logo

 Rick: Yeah.

-Tom: Whereas if someone off the street tells you or someone like someone you listen to here on YouTube tells you that relationship isn’t there.
+Tom: Whereas if someone off the street tells you, or someone you listen to here on YouTube tells you, that relationship isn’t there.
 So great faith can come through those relationships, I suspect.

-Rick: Also, there’s an intensive immersion in a situation like that where you’re just in breathing the breath of the teacher, as it were, you’re in that air, you’re in that atmosphere 24/7.
-And there’s a sort of an osmosis that takes place, I think.
+Rick: Also, there’s an intensive immersion in a situation like that, where you’re just breathing the breath of the teacher, as it were.
+You’re in that air, you’re in that atmosphere twenty-four seven.
+And there’s a sort of osmosis that takes place, I think.

 Tom: Definitely.
-I mean, I think, yeah, the idea of satsang, which is just being in the presence of truth or being in the presence of a person who’s in touch with that reality.
-I mean, I think it’s really really beneficial in so many different little ways.
+I mean, yeah, the idea of satsang, which is just being in the presence of truth, or being in the presence of a person who’s in touch with that reality—I mean, I think it’s really, really beneficial in so many different little ways.

 Rick: Yeah.